Cognigy/Documentation/docs/en/docs/ai/tools/interaction-panel/interaction-panel.md

 We can also filter the messages in the Interaction panel by a specific channel.
 By default, outputs from all channels will be displayed.

 #### Playbooks
-This section lets you configure the playbook executions in the Interaction Panel.
+This section lets you configure the Playbook executions in the Interaction Panel.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/interaction-panel-setting-playbook.png" width="100%" />